 In PWM and FM driver blocks, your control over the output frequency and duty cycle is not precise.
-Although the base frequency value is exact, the way the base frequency is selected affects the output frequency and duty cycle.
+Although the base frequency value is exact, the way the base frequency is specified affects the output frequency and duty cycle.

 At the beginning of each sample time, the block reads the current